 - To pay close attention to their feelings of hunger and fullness

-- To make eating a singular activity without distractions such as reading or TV
+- The importance of making eating a singular activity without distractions such as reading or TV

 - To pay special attention to how food tastes (including indulging in one or two bites of higher calorie foods and savoring the flavors)